Cross-Framework Mapping

 What are the key differences between AWWA Cybersecurity Guidance for the Water Sector (American Water Works Association) and US EPA Safe Drinking Water Act (SDWA) - Cybersecurity Requirements?

-AWWA Cybersecurity Guidance for the Water Sector (American Water Works Association) has 25 controls across its framework, while US EPA Safe Drinking Water Act (SDWA) — Cybersecurity Requirements covers 48 controls.
-Direct mapping analysis identifies 10 overlapping controls (40% coverage).
-The frameworks diverge most significantly in Incident Response and Recovery, where 5 AWWA Cybersecurity Guidance for the Water Sector (American Water Works Association) controls have no direct US EPA Safe Drinking Water Act (SDWA) — Cybersecurity Requirements equivalent.
+AWWA Cybersecurity Guidance for the Water Sector (American Water Works Association) has 37 controls across its framework, while US EPA Safe Drinking Water Act (SDWA) - Cybersecurity Requirements covers 3 controls.
+Direct mapping analysis identifies 5 overlapping controls (14% coverage).
+The frameworks diverge most significantly in Security Management and Governance, where 4 AWWA Cybersecurity Guidance for the Water Sector (American Water Works Association) controls have no direct US EPA Safe Drinking Water Act (SDWA) - Cybersecurity Requirements equivalent.

 How many controls map between AWWA Cybersecurity Guidance for the Water Sector (American Water Works Association) and US EPA Safe Drinking Water Act (SDWA) - Cybersecurity Requirements?